“I thought he had no chance” – How Tiger Woods’ shock 1997 Masters win transformed golf forever

 At a golf club with a troubled history of racial segregation, Tiger Woods arrived at the 1997 Masters tournament with fire in his eyes.
 By the time he left Augusta National, he had changed the game forever.

-He arrived at his first Masters as a professional having won three PGA Tour events, but as a rare minority presence at a tournament that had only admitted its first black player in 1975.
+Tiger’s presence alone was seismic.
+The Masters had only invited its first black competitor, Lee Elder, in 1975.
+Now, here was Woods — bold, brilliant, and billed as golf’s future — teeing it up with expectations so high they seemed impossible to meet.
 Having been groomed for greatness by his father, Earl, and mother, Kultida, Woods was the most intriguing newcomer in years.
 Yet there were doubts.

-“As good as Tiger became, there were still question marks prior to that Masters,” said Brad Faxon.
+“There were still question marks prior to that Masters,” recalls Brad Faxon, who played that week.
 “I don’t think anybody saw the domination coming.”

 The USGA’s David Fay feared the jump from winning amateur to Masters champion was just too wide.
 “He hadn’t been knocking on the door as an amateur in majors,” he said.

-While golf writer Ron Sirak cited a simple lack of experience.
-“I thought he had no chance to win.
-I thought the Masters was a place where you needed a track record, experience.”
+Ron Sirak, then with the Associated Press, was equally skeptical: “I thought he had no chance.
+The Masters was a place where you needed a track record and experience.”

-All of which made what followed over those next four days one of the greatest stories golf has ever told…
+All opinions that look ridiculous in hindsight, but were completely valid at the time.
+All of which made what followed over those next four days one of the greatest stories golf has ever told.
+It was more than just a surprising win – it was a revolution.

 Dave Anderson, New York Times columnist: “He was all over the place on those first nine holes.
 Fans were curious, looking at him like he landed from another planet.
 But the thing that impressed me most about Tiger was that he understood what he was doing wrong and he fixed it.”